rikhuijzer/blog/posts/nixos.md

 Actually, [Home Manager](https://github.com/rycee/home-manager) is not the prettiest part of NixOS.
 It seems to be an extension of the configuration provided by the vanilla operating system.
 The installation instructions on Github advise to do all kind of mutation operations.
-To avoid this we import the folder `home-manager` somewhere in our configuration.
+To avoid this, we import the folder `home-manager` somewhere in our configuration.
 ```nix
 # /etc/nixos/configuration.nix